Compton High School: Dr. Dre donation

 On June 15, 2017, Dr. Dre pledged to donate $10 million to the school for a 1200-seat performing arts theater.

 Mascot

-Compton College's team nick-name is the Tartars, named after the Turkic Tatars, so the team nick-name for Compton High School became the "Tartar Babies".
+Compton College's team nickname is the Tartars, named after the Turkic Tatars, so the team nickname for Compton High School became the "Tartar Babies".
 The mascot is "Baby Tartar", who wears a diaper and carries a big sword.